Fragan/mgn-meta/README.md

 MGN Metadata
 ============

-This is a tool for editing the metadata.txt file fom the [MiniGal Nano++](https://github.com/Fragan/Minigal-Nano-PP) galleries.
+This is a tool for editing the metadata.txt file from the [MiniGal Nano++](https://github.com/Fragan/Minigal-Nano-PP) galleries.

 * Python 3
 * Licence Apache v2